ELKAMINA/42_irc/README.md

 6. Difference TCP / UDP :
   TCP server needs multiple sockets (The listening socket and a separate socket for each client)  to handle multiple clients whereas UDP needs one socket to handle multiple clients but can't do anything while waiting for the next diagram.

+7. Why choosing ePoll for handling multi-client server ?

+**epoll** is a new system call introduced in Linux 2.6.
+It is designed to replace the **deprecated select** (and also poll).
+Unlike these earlier system calls, which are O(n), epoll is an O(1) algorithm – this means that it scales well as the number of watched file descriptors increase. select uses a linear search through the list of watched file descriptors, which causes its O(n) behaviour, whereas epoll uses callbacks in the kernel file structure.

 # Issues